From the site

-Dublin (Contemporary) - Ireland
+Dublin (Historic) - Ireland

-Chester (Traditional) - England
+Chester (Historic) - England

-This hotel is set in a grand Victorian building and has just undergone a multi-million pound restoration.
+The Hallmark Hotel The Queen, Chester is set in a grand Victorian building and has just undergone a multi-million pound restoration.

-Cardiff (Contemporary) - Wales
+Cardiff (Traditional) - Wales

 Clayton Hotel Cardiff is located in the heart of the city on St. Mary Street, just a short walk from Cardiff's premium sporting facility, Millennium Stadium.